Solar eclipse of February 5, 1962

-A total solar eclipse occurred on February 5, 1962.
+A total solar eclipse occurred at the Moon's descending node of orbit on Monday, February 5, 1962, with a magnitude of 1.043.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
+Occurring about 21.5 hours before perigee (on February 5, 1962, at 21:40 UTC), the Moon's apparent diameter was larger.

 Totality was visible from Indonesia, Netherlands New Guinea (now belonging to Indonesia), the Territory of Papua New Guinea (today's Papua New Guinea), British Solomon Islands (today's Solomon Islands), and Palmyra Atoll.
+A partial eclipse was visible for parts of East Asia, Australia, Oceania, Hawaii, and western North America.
+Among these places, the eclipse was on February 5 west of the International Date Line, and February 4 east of it.

+The date of this eclipse visible from Asia, February 5, was also Lunar New Year celebrated in multiple countries.

+The five naked-eye planets (Mercury, Venus, Mars, Jupiter, and Saturn) were all near the sun at the time, and could all be seen simultaneously by any observers watching the total eclipse.

 Observation

 A team sent by Kyoto University of Japan observed this eclipse in Lae, the second largest city and a port on the east coast of the Territory Papua New Guinea.
 The spectrum was analyzed with spectrophotometry, and photometry of the inner corona was conducted.